-If you don’t do well on the ASVAB, you might miss out on the military job you really want—or you might not be able to join at all.
+If you don’t do well on the ASVAB, you might miss out on the military job you want—or you might not be able to join at all.
 If you’re worried about taking the ASVAB, don’t be—we’ve got you covered!
 The ASVAB General Science section includes questions that will assess your knowledge of various basic science principles.
 If you use our ASVAB General Science study guide as a foundation for review, you should be able to select the correct answer.
-Furthermore, our ASVAB practice test 2023 will assist you in obtaining the required ASVAB score.
+Furthermore, our ASVAB practice test 2024 will assist you in obtaining the required ASVAB score.
 Let’s get this party started.

 The General Science section of the ASVAB is used to assess your scientific aptitude.
 Because this is a general science exam, students must have a broad understanding of a variety of scientific fields, including ecology, astronomy, anatomy, geology, and biology.
 Keep in mind that you don’t need to spend too much time on any of these sections of the general science test; all you need is a basic understanding and knowledge of them.
 This article will go over each category in greater detail.